Porn Murders: Police appeal and theories

 By May 1990, Stockholm police reported that they had few leads or tips regarding the killer.
 In a letter sent to adult video stores, the police appealed to store owners, employees, and customers to report any observations that could help solve the crimes.
 The letter included the line: “Since the murderer is still at large, we cannot rule out the possibility that he will strike again.”
 It ended with a plea to take appropriate safety measures — for example, never working alone (especially late at night), never turning one’s back on customers, installing alarms, and ensuring good lighting.

 The main theory was that all the murders had been committed by the same person.
 At one point, investigators considered a possible religious motive, since the three murders had occurred around major holidays: Easter, Ascension Day, and Christmas.
 Ahead of Easter and Ascension Day in 1990, police sent out another round of warning letters to video stores.

 Connection to John Ausonius

 Beginning in 1992, investigators also explored a potential connection to John Ausonius, who, in 1991 and 1992, had carried out a series of eleven shootings in Stockholm and Uppsala.
 His victims had in common either dark hair or dark skin.
 That theory was later dismissed, primarily because Ausonius had used firearms, not knives.

 In the media

-On 4 May 1990, the case was featured on TV3’s then-new reality legal program Efterlyst.
+On 4 May 1990, the case was featured on TV3's then-new reality legal program Efterlyst.
 It was covered again in the same show on 23 March 1992.
+On 22 January 2003, the case was featured in Efterlyst special.

 On 20 March 2012, the case was revisited in the Sveriges Television's program Veckans brott.

 In 2017, it was featured in Aftonbladets crime series Brott & Straff.

 On 8 November 2019, the first episode of the podcast series Olöst: Porrmorden was released on Spotify.